fomightez/methods_in_yeast_genetics/yeast_growth_planner/README.md

 This tool should help you prepare your yeast cells for various experiments.
 You just need to edit the values to match your situation and run the calculations.

-Alternatively, you'll need to download the notebook and run it somewhere you have set to work with IPython or Jupyter Notebooks.
+Alternatively, you'll need to download the notebook and run it somewhere you have set to work with Jupyter Notebooks.
 The Jupyter notebook (formerly IPython notebook) for this tool can be found [here](https://github.com/fomightez/yeast_growth_planner/blob/master/yeast%20growth%20planner.ipynb) in this repo, and the static form is best viewed [here](http://nbviewer.jupyter.org/github/fomightez/methods_in_yeast_genetics/blob/master/yeast_growth_planner/yeast%20growth%20planner.ipynb).